Compdog-inc/tic-tac-toe/README.md

 ### Running example
 1. Delete `Class1.cs` and replace it with [Bot.cs](https://github.com/Compdog-inc/tic-tac-toe/blob/main/Bot.cs).
 2. Build the project and copy the compiled .dll file to `/bots/` directory in tictactoe.
 3. Run `bot list` command.
-You should see `[examplebot]: Compdog.TicTacToe.Bots.ExampleBot.Bot v1.0.0.0` in the list.
+You should see `Compdog.TicTacToe.Bots.ExampleBot.Bot v1.0.0.0` in the list.
 4. Run `bot run examplebot`.
 You should see:
 ```
-Starting examplebot...
+Starting assemblyname...
 This is an example.
-randombot ended with result True.
+assemblyname ended with result True.
 ```
 5. Now you can create your own bot!